-Keywords: VBA, WebView2, Excel automation, process engineering, business process automation, interactive visualisation
+Keywords: VBA, WebView2, Excel automation, process engineering, business process automation, interactive visualisation, COM interop, low-code development, legacy system modernisation

 stdWebView: Embedding Modern Web Interfaces in Legacy VBA Systems with WebView2